 We’ve received a lot of questions lately about some of the newest technology to hit the body armor market in 2021.
 The newest ballistic protection that we’ve seen are the bulletproof hoodies.

-We have to admit that some of these new hoodies are really cool and awesome for a civilian to wear.
-However, Sometimes in life when things seem to be too good, they’re generally too good to be true.
+Some of these new hoodies are really cool and outstanding for a civilian to wear.
+However, sometimes in life, when things seem to be too good, they’re too good to be true.

 We’re writing this blog, not as an attack on these companies, but to educate our customers to ensure everyone is safe.

-Frankly, we believe bulletproof hoodies can be dangerous because as new companies work with material that can’t be tested by the NIJ due to lack of formalized standards, there’s no way to regulate the product.
+Frankly, we believe bulletproof hoodies can be dangerous because as new companies work with material that the NIJ due to lack of formalized standards can ’t test, there’s no way to regulate the product.

 What is a Bulletproof Hoodie?

-Let us start with saying that nothing is ‘bulletproof’.
-There are always bullets out there that can penetrate armor - especially soft armor as in the case of a low profile hoodie.
+Let us start by saying that nothing is ‘bulletproof’.
+There are always bullets out there that can penetrate armor - especially soft armor, as with a low profile hoodie.
 Always remember, at this stage, John Wick is just a fictional character… and so is his ‘bullet proof’ jacket.

 To be fair, unless a company is using soft body armor inserts in their products, there is no regulation for alternative armor.
 Therefore, there really is nothing they can do about being NIJ-Listed.